 Like other collectible pieces of art, special care must be made to be sure they are not placed where they will be damaged once a sculpture reaches its final destination at an art collector’s desired location.
 The placement of a sculpture is generally more permanent than other pieces such as drawings and paintings, which may easily be displayed and then safely stored.

-For someone looking to add sculptures to a collection, being well connected with art buyers, dealers and auction houses is a good idea.
+For someone or an entity looking to add statues like Macon’s Otis Redding Sculpture to a collection, being well-connected with art buyers, dealers, and auction houses is a good idea.